 Where an application meets all of the registration requirements applicants are provided with a written confirmation of their registration within ten business days.
-Registration Committee decisions are couriered to applicants within 45 days of the date that the applicant indicated that they did not wish to make any further submissions to Committee.
+Registration Committee decisions are sent to applicants within 45 days of the date that the application was complete (i.e. an application is complete when an applicant has met or waived the 30 day notice period).